awsdocs/iam-user-guide/doc_source/example_iam_Scenario_PolicyManagement_section.md

 # Manage IAM policies using an AWS SDK<a name="example_iam_Scenario_PolicyManagement_section"></a>

-The following code example shows how to manage IAM policies\.
+The following code example shows how to:
++ Create and list policies\.
++ Create and get policy versions\.
++ Roll back a policy to a previous version\.
++ Delete policies\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.